rajulrajWizzy/t2/coworks-backend-ts/MIGRATION_SUMMARY.md

   - Seats are organized by seating type
   - Includes total seat count and per-seating-type counts
   - Supports filtering by `seating_type_code` (in addition to `seating_type_id`)
+  - Branch responses include images and amenities

 - **GET /api/branches/[id]**
   - Now accepts either branch ID or branch code
   - Returns branch with `short_code` and total seat count
+  - Includes branch images and amenities in the response

 - **GET /api/branches/[id]/seats**
   - Access seats for a branch using either ID or branch code